Foamed drinks, also known as “macchiato” or 奶盖 (nai gai) in many bubble tea shops, have been around for years, but become more trendy of late.

 From milk tea, coffee, to even Thai milk tea, the smooth and fluffy foamed topping may add more creamy texture, joy and of course calories to the existing drinks.

-“Goodbye Gong Cha, hello LiHO”, Singaporean’s worst nightmare when they woke up in shock one day, realising that all 80 outlets islandwide had disappeared overnight.
-The main papers were publishing a LiHo / Gong Cha news or video almost every day, we would have thought something catastrophic happened.
+The main papers were publishing a LiHo / Gong Cha news or video almost every day when each launched in Singapore, we would have thought something catastrophic happened.

 KOI Thé Singapore